 iv.
 Political Action Committee (5 minutes) -- New activities for special elections and future funding.

 Political Action Committee to hold meeting in summer to determine contributions for General Election Candidates.
 Deciding which candidates to send money to.
+Giles suggested that the meeting be held as soon as possbile.

 B. Event Committee discussion -- Rick Gonzales, Chair See Future General Meetings Below